UTSW Urology Training Philosophy

-Overall, approximately 50 percent of our graduates go on to additional fellowship training with recent graduates pursuing training in pediatrics, oncology, and female pelvic floor medicine and reconstruction.
+Overall, approximately 50 percent of our graduates go on to additional fellowship training with recent graduates pursuing training in pediatrics, oncology, endourology, and urethral reconstruction/prosthetics.

 Residents are permitted ample opportunity to develop their clinical and surgical skills within a supervised environment, while developing the confidence to practice independently.

 Residents spend clinical rotations in a variety of hospital settings.
 This allows for a very varied clinical experience, with the opportunity to interact with patients with complex urological conditions.
 The Department feels strongly that having exposure to busy tertiary hospital settings (Clements and Children’s Medical Center), large county hospitals (Parkland and John Peter Smith), and a Veteran’s Hospital that draws from the entirety of North Texas will allow trainees the experiences they need to flourish once completing their training.
 We have multiple robot systems at our affiliated hospitals including a dual console Si robot at Children's Medical Center, two dual console Si robots at the Veterans Affairs Medical Center, a dual console Si robot at Parkland, and 4 dual console Si systems, 1 dual console Xi system, and 1 SP system at Clements University Hospital.

 - Children’s Medical Center of Dallas

 Training begins with an internship at UT Southwestern.
 Six months of the year are spent in Urology, with three months in general surgery, and an additional three months in ICU/trauma/vascular rotations.
 Basic surgical skills training is also provided at the newly constructed Simulation Center at UT Southwestern.